 The tastiest treat of the spring is also one of the dirtiest.

-Yes, strawberries are considered to be one of the most polluted fruits there are thanks to the massive use of pesticide when they’re grown.
+Yes, strawberries are considered to be one of the most polluted fruits in the supermarket thanks to the massive use of pesticide when they’re grown.

 That doesn’t mean that we want you to give up eating strawberries, perish the thought.